 (a) Holders of the zero coupon-subordinated notes may require the Company to purchase all or a portion of their notes on September 11, 2004, 2006 and 2011 at prices ranging from \$712.97 to \$819.54 per note.
 The Company may choose to pay the purchase price in cash or common stock or a combination of cash and common stock.
 If the holders elect to require the Company to purchase their notes, it is the Company's current intention to retire the notes by a cash payment.
-However, future market conditions are subject to change.
-Should the holders put the notes to the Company on any of the dates above, the Company believes that it will be able to obtain alternate financing to satisfy this contingent obligation.
+Future market conditions may be different from those affecting the Company today.
+Should the holders put the notes to the Company on any of the dates above, the Company believes that it will be able to obtain alternate financing to satisfy this obligation.